 More than 80,000 students attend schools with Green Our Planet gardens.

-Creation of Nevada’s First Garden Stem Curriculum to Next Gen Standards:
+Creation of Nevada’s First Garden Stem Curriculum to Next Generation Science Standards

 In 2015, Green Our Planet secured funding for Jennifer Davis, a special education teacher at Desert Oasis High School, to create a new curriculum to train special needs students in vocations related to gardening so they can find employment after graduating high school at a nursery or in landscaping.
-This curriculum is to Nevada State Standards and became available for the first time in 2015.
+This curriculum is aligned to Nevada State Standards and became available in 2015.
 It can be used by middle and high school teachers throughout Nevada.

-Green Our Planet has partnered schools with over 50 corporations and foundations to help fund the school gardens and for the long term benefit of the schools.
-Among those are Control Power Concepts, NV Energy, KJS Family Foundation, JBA Consulting Engineers, the Cosmopolitan, Wynn Resorts, Sands Corporation, the Consumer Electronics Association, Pardee Homes, Norgren Engineering, Santa Fe Casino, Mentors Foundation, CVS, Diamond Resorts, Walmart, Zappos, Lowes, Downtown Project, Innevation, Jamba Juice, Honey Salt Restaurant, Logistical Solutions, and Whole Foods.
+Green Our Planet has partnered schools with over 50 corporations and foundations to help fund school gardens.
+Among the school garden sponsors are Control Power Concepts, NV Energy, KJS Family Foundation, JBA Consulting Engineers, the Cosmopolitan, Wynn Resorts, Sands Corporation, the Consumer Electronics Association, Pardee Homes, Norgren Engineering, Santa Fe Casino, Mentors Foundation, CVS, Diamond Resorts, Walmart, Zappos, Lowes, Downtown Project, Innevation, Jamba Juice, Honey Salt Restaurant, Logistical Solutions and Whole Foods.

-In June, 2015 Green Our Planet helped secure the sponsorship for Crestwood ES to create the first summer garden camp in the CCSD.
+In June 2015, Green Our Planet helped secure the sponsorship for Crestwood Elementary School to create the first summer garden camp in the CCSD.
 Forty students from Crestwood participated in the program for the month of June from 7am to 1pm.
-Students studied science, math and art in their Outdoor Garden Classroom and prepared their lunches with food from the garden each day.
-A curriculum was also created for the program, so that other schools can run similar “garden camps.”
+Students studied science, math and art in their school garden and prepared their lunches with food from the garden each day.
+Curriculum was also created for the program so other schools could run similar garden camps.

-Green Our Planet partnered with the University of Nevada Las Vegas Health Sciences Department and the CCSD to conduct a school garden impact survey in 2015 among schools with Outdoor Garden Classrooms.
-The survey was completed in September, 2015.
-This is the first such survey since 2002.
-The results of the survey can be seen here.
+In 2015, Green Our Planet partnered with the University of Nevada Las Vegas Health Sciences Department and the CCSD to conduct a school garden impact survey among schools with Outdoor Garden Classrooms.
+The survey was completed in September 2015.
+This is the first survey of its kind since 2002.
+The results of the survey can be found here.

-In a joint partnership with the Southern Nevada Water Authority, Green Our Planet has helped schools remove water intensive lawns and replace them with vegetable gardens, thus saving the Clark County School District more than 20 million gallons of water each year.
+In a joint partnership with the Southern Nevada Water Authority, Green Our Planet has helped schools remove water-intensive lawns and replace them with vegetable gardens, saving the Clark County School District more than 20 million gallons of water each year.